muhammedalikocabey/resmigazete.gov_daily_mailer/README.md

 # EN
-## Scraping Resmigazete.gov.tr Data Daily and Sending Mail to Registered Subscribers
+## Scraping resmigazete.gov.tr Data Daily and Sending Mail to Registered Subscribers

 *** Thanks to its establishment on Herokuapp and Heroku Scheduler, it sends the official newspaper via web scraping at 05.00 and sends mail to its registered subscribers. ***